mahidaCodeTrained/project1-historysamurai/README.md

 # Torii Gates

--This project is designed to transport you to Japan to learn and wonder at the torii gates that rule over Japan giving spirituality, emotion and a sense of mystical resonance.
+This project is designed to transport you to Japan to learn and wonder at the torii gates that rule over Japan giving spirituality, emotion and a sense of mystical resonance.
 The project 'Torii Gates' contains three pages with two being highly informative.
 Although the two pages are highly informative they set the tone and offer users a chance to wonder and gaze at images of the torii gates that this project is concerned with.

  As stated this project has three pages consisting of :